 The completed space is nearly six times larger than the original structure.
-The space raises three stories in a sky lit atrium which is surrounded by rough plaster, untreated brickwork and glassless windows of the original building.
+It raises three stories and features a sky-lit atrium which is surrounded by rough plaster, untreated brickwork and glassless windows of the original building.
 Two complete stained art glass windows are preserved on the north side of the building and listed as a part of the historic designation.
 The third floor gallery hosts a unique ceiling that was painted by the internationally acclaimed muralist Robert Dafford.